palixthepalalix/intro_flask/project_1/README.md

 ###Need Help?

-The [Flask website](http://flask.pocoo.org/) is a incredible resouce.
+The [Flask website](http://flask.pocoo.org/) is a incredible resource.
 [Stack Over](http://stackoverflow.com/) is great as well.